The return of y2k fashion and the Louis Vuitton Murakami Multicolor handbag

 After a few months of complete rejection, I suddenly found myself growing curious.
 I had been seeing more and more people dress in y2k fashion on social media and out in the real world- and frankly I thought it started looking.. kinda good?
 I wondered, if I too could pull off flared jeans and glittery logos again?

-Around the same time my new husband wanted to make me a gift - my first ever real designer handbag!
+Around the same time my new husband wanted to get me a gift - my first ever real designer handbag!
 When I was a teenager I could only dream of owning a bag from Louis Vuitton.
 I saw other girls carry them, but my finances would have never allowed for such a price tag.
 I had never even looked at designer bags for this reason up until that point - and now that I was married to a husband who could afford it, I found myself falling in love with Louis Vuitton instantly- the brand I could never have as a teenager.

-There she is - my pride and joy, the Pouchette Accessoires!
-All decorated with Juicy Couture charms of course!
+There she is - my pride and joy, the Pouchette Accessoires !
+All decorated with Juicy Couture charms, of course!
 And my totally unimpressed Golden Retriever in the background